 As the lead U.S. counterintelligence agency, the FBI is responsible for detecting and lawfully countering the actions of foreign intelligence services and organizations as they seek to adversely affect U.S. national interests.
-Recognizing the need to coordinate similar efforts across all agencies, the FBI established the NCITF in 2019 to create a whole-of-government approach to counterintelligence.
+Recognizing the need to coordinate similar efforts across agencies, the FBI established the NCITF in 2019 to create a whole-of-government approach to counterintelligence.
 The FBI established this national-level task force in the National Capital Region to coordinate, facilitate, and focus these multi-agency counterintelligence operations, and to programmatically support local Counterintelligence Task Force ("CITF") operations.
-Combining the authorities and operational capabilities of the U.S. Intelligence Community, NT-50 departments and agencies, law enforcement agencies around the country, and local CITFs in each FBI field office, the NCITF coordinates and leads whole-of-government efforts to defeat hostile intelligence activities targeting the United States.
+Combining the authorities and operational capabilities of the U.S. Intelligence Community, non-title-50 departments and agencies, law enforcement agencies around the country, and local CITFs in each FBI field office, the NCITF coordinates and leads whole-of-government efforts to defeat hostile intelligence activities targeting the United States.

-The Department of Defense ("DoD") has been a key partner in the NCITF since its founding.
-While the FBI has had long-term collaborative relationships with DoD entities such as the Air Force Office of Special Investigations, Naval Criminal Investigative Service, and Army Counterintelligence, the NCITF has allowed us to enhance our collaboration with each other for greater impact.
+The Department of Defense ("DOD") has been a key partner in the NCITF since its founding.
+While the FBI has had long-term collaborative relationships with DOD entities such as the Air Force Office of Special Investigations, Naval Criminal Investigative Service, and Army Counterintelligence, the NCITF has allowed us to enhance our collaboration for greater impact.
 We plan to emphasize this whole-of-government approach as a powerful formula to mitigate the modern counterintelligence threat.

-Transnational Repression
+Transnational Repression and Other Counterintelligence Threats

 In recent years, we have seen a rise in efforts by authoritarian regimes to interfere with freedom of expression and punish dissidents abroad.
 These acts of repression cross national borders, often reaching into the United States.
-Governments such as the PRC, the Russian Federation, and the Government of Iran stalk, intimidate, and harass certain people in the United States.
-This is called transnational repression.
-It is illegal, and the FBI is investigating it.
+Governments such as the PRC, the Russian Federation, and the Government of Iran stalk, intimidate, and harass ex-patriots or dissidents who speak against the regime from the United States.

 Transnational repression can occur in different forms, including assaults and attempted kidnapping.
-Governments use transnational repression tactics to silence the voices of their citizens, U.S. residents, or non-citizens connected to the home country.
-This sort of repressive behavior is antithetical to our values as Americans.
-People from all over the world are drawn to the United States by the promise of living in a free and open society-one that adheres to the rule of law.
+Governments use transnational repression tactics to silence the voices of their citizens, U.S. residents, or others living abroad who are critical of their regimes.
+This sort of repressive behavior is antithetical to our values.
+People from all over the world are drawn to the United States by the promise of living in a free and open society that adheres to the rule of law.
 To ensure that this promise remains a reality, we must continue to use all of our tools to block authoritarian regimes that seek to extend their tactics of repression beyond their shores.

-Our nation is confronting multifaceted foreign threats seeking both to influence our national policies and public opinion and to harm our national dialogue and debate.
-The FBI and our interagency partners remain focused on foreign malign influence operations-which include subversive, undeclared, coercive, and criminal actions used by foreign governments in their attempts to sway U.S. voters' preferences and perspectives, shift U.S. policies, increase discord in the United States, and undermine the American people's confidence in our democratic institutions and processes.
+In addition, our Nation is confronting multifaceted foreign threats seeking both to influence our national policies and public opinion and to harm our national dialogue and debate.
+The FBI and our interagency partners remain focused on foreign malign influence operations, including subversive, undeclared, coercive, and criminal actions used by foreign governments in their attempts to sway U.S. citizens' preferences and perspectives, shift U.S. policies, increase discord in the United States, and undermine the American people's confidence in our democratic institutions and processes.

-Foreign malign influence is not a new problem, but the interconnectedness of the modern world, combined with the anonymity of the Internet, have changed the nature of the threat and how the FBI and its partners must address it.
-Foreign malign influence operations have taken many forms and have used many tactics over the years.
+Foreign malign influence is not a new problem, but the interconnectedness of the modern world, combined with the anonymity of the internet, have changed the nature of the threat.
 The FBI is the lead Federal agency responsible for investigating foreign malign influence threats.
 Several years ago, we established the Foreign Influence Task Force ("FITF") to identify and counteract foreign malign influence operations targeting the United States.
-The FITF is led by our Counterintelligence Division and comprises agents, analysts, and professional staff from the Counterintelligence, Cyber, Counterterrorism, and Criminal Investigative Divisions.
+The FITF is led by our Counterintelligence Division, and comprises agents, analysts, and professional staff from the Counterintelligence, Cyber, Counterterrorism, and Criminal Investigative divisions.
 It is specifically charged with identifying and combating foreign malign influence operations targeting democratic institutions inside the United States.